ilaclac/to-do-dash/README.md

 `npm run dev`

+## Misc scripts:

+TS check
+`npm run tsc`

+Eslint check
+`npm run lint`

+also, Prettier scripts, but those are not that important.

-There is no .env, I didn't find a need for it
+There is no .env, I didn't find a need for it.
+Just npm install and run the project.

+Sadly, there is also no tests of any kind, I hadn't had the time, sorry!
+If I had to do it, I would use Vitest or Jest for FE testing and Cypress for E2E testing.